amadotejada/self-portal/README.md

 # Self Portal
-Self Portal is a cross-platform desktop application used to deploy software via [Chef](https://github.com/chef/chef) while providing the same user experience across multiple platforms
+Self Portal is a cross-platform desktop application used to deploy software across your endpoints fleet via [Chef](https://github.com/chef/chef) while providing the same user experience across multiple platforms

 Self Portal is in beta.
 Test throughly before using in production.